New Hermon is a ski area located in the state of Maine in USA. The resort is in the town of Herman, ME.

 Skiable Terrain by Difficulty Level

-New Hermon has 75 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.New Hermon is mostly a beginner-friendly ski area, with about 40% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 60%.
+New Hermon has 75 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.New Hermon is a beginner-friendly ski area, with about 40% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 60%.